Tail-GAN: Learning to Simulate Tail Risk Scenarios: Tail risk measures and score functions

 Proposition \ref{thm:optimization} implies that $s_{\alpha}(v,e)$ has a well-behaved optimization landscape on regions $\mathcal{B}$ and $\widetilde{\mathcal{B}}$ if the corresponding conditions are satisfied.
 In particular, the minimizer of $s_{\alpha}(v,e)$, i.e., $(\mbox{VaR}_{\alpha}(\mu),\mbox{ES}_{\alpha}(\mu))$, is on the boundary of region $\mathcal{B}$. $\widetilde{\mathcal{B}}$ contains an open ball with center $(\mbox{VaR}_{\alpha}(\mu),\mbox{ES}_{\alpha}(\mu))$.

 In summary, $s_{\alpha}(v,e)$ has a positive semi-definite Hessian in a neighborhood of the minimum, which leads to desirable properties for convergence.
-There are other score functions with different choices of $H_1$ and $H_2$, but some of them may have undesirable properties (\citet{FZ2016,FZG2015}) as the following example shows. \begin{example} Let $X$ be uniformly distributed on $[-1,1]$ and $\alpha=0.05$.
-When $H_2(x)=\exp(x)$, there does not exist a constant $c<0$ such that
+Other choices for $H_1$ and $H_2$ exist, but may have undesirable properties (\citet{FZ2016,FZG2015}) as the following example shows. \begin{example} Let $X$ be uniformly distributed on $[-1,1]$ and $\alpha=0.05$.
+When $H_2(x)=\exp(x)$,